Carbon Emission and The Greenhouse Effect

 - Using combined heat and power systems to capture the “waste” heat from power plants and use it to provide heating, cooling, and/or hot water to nearby buildings and facilities.
 That increases the energy efficiency of power generation from approximately 33 percent to 80 percent, the EESI has reported.

 - The smart grid is another system that will improve the efficiency of electric generation, distribution, and consumption.

-- Remodel neighborhood infrastructure to be conducive for safe and accessible options for walking and biking.
+- Remodel neighborhood infrastructure to be conducive to safe and accessible options for walking and biking.
 There is also a need to push public transportation to minimize the use of fossil fuels.

 - There is an urgent need to push for plug-in hybrid electric vehicles and supporting infrastructure in the respective regions to encourage the usage of energy-efficient vehicles.

-- Governments need to push freight corridors to minimize dependence on roads for long distances.
+- Governments must push freight corridors to minimize dependence on roads for long distances.

-And then, there is the Carbon-Free Technology Initiative that is focused on the implementation of federal policies to ensure the commercial availability of affordable, carbon-free, 24/7 power technology options by the early 2030s to help the electric power industry meet net-zero carbon reduction commitments.
+And then, there is the Carbon-Free Technology Initiative which is focused on implementing federal policies to ensure the commercial availability of affordable, carbon-free, 24/7 power technology options by the early 2030s to help the electric power industry meet net-zero carbon reduction commitments.

-Participants in the CFTI include the Edison Electric Institute (EEI) and its member companies, Clean Air Task Force, Bipartisan Policy Center, Center for Climate and Energy Solutions, ClearPath, Great Plains Institute, Information Technology & Innovation Foundation, Nuclear Energy Institute, and Third Way.
+The CFTI includes the Edison Electric Institute (EEI) and its member companies, Clean Air Task Force, Bipartisan Policy Center, Center for Climate and Energy Solutions, ClearPath, Great Plains Institute, Information Technology & Innovation Foundation, Nuclear Energy Institute, Third Way.